The Cascade Identity: 2SLS as a Policy Parameter in Capacity-Constrained Settings

+A broader implication for the literature is that estimates of the prosocial ``cost'' of economics or business education may conflate two distinct effects: the impact of studying business and the impact of not studying the alternative.
+Our results indicate that the latter drives much of the observed differences.
+In particular, fields such as pedagogy, health, and medicine appear to generate substantial increases in prosocial behavior.
+From this perspective, economics and business do not so much erode an underlying baseline of prosociality; rather, they fall short of the prosocial gains induced by competing fields.

-The field-level estimates in Table~\ref{tab:main} are uniformly positive (except for ``other''), suggesting that higher education broadly increases prosocial behavior.
-The average $\hat{\beta}_k$ of 0.049 is statistically significant, providing causal evidence in favor of the long-standing view that expanding university education cultivates moral character beyond the transmission of technical skills.
-A natural question is how this average---which reflects the mean effect of expanding each field by one slot---relates to what a researcher would typically estimate when asking whether higher education in general increases prosocial behavior: regressing the outcome on a single indicator for any enrollment, instrumented by $L_i$ or a set of field-specific interactions.
+The field-level estimates in Table~\ref{tab:main} are uniformly positive (except for ``other'', a small group of diverse programs), suggesting that higher education broadly increases prosocial behavior.
+The average $\hat{\beta}_k$ of 0.0377 is statistically significant, providing causal evidence in favor of the long-standing view that expanding university education cultivates moral character beyond the transmission of technical skills (in this sample, the average charitable giving was about 0.1 in 2021; see Table \ref{tab:summary_fields} in Appendix \ref{sec:appendix} for field-specific averages).
+A natural question is how this average, which reflects the mean effect of expanding each field by one slot, relates to what a researcher would typically estimate when asking whether higher education in general increases prosocial behavior: regressing the outcome on a single indicator for any enrollment, instrumented by $L_i$ or a set of field-specific interactions.
 This is the standard single-regressor local average treatment effect (LATE).
 Appendix~\ref{sec:aggregation} discusses the relationship between the average of $\beta_1, \dots, \beta_K$ and this pooled 2SLS estimate, and Table~\ref{tab:aggregation} reports the results.